SouthernCD/braker2_singularity/README.md

 # braker2_singularity
 Singularity container for running [BRAKER2](https://github.com/Gaius-Augustus/BRAKER), a container contains all the dependencies needed by BRAKER.
+In addition, I rewrote the Spaln call script in ProtHint via python to get this extremely slow process to work.

 ## Installation